nfl/graphql-rxjava/README.md

 # graphql-rxjava

 This is an execution strategy for [graphql-java](https://github.com/andimarek/graphql-java) that makes it easier to use rxjava's Observable.
+It currently requires Java8.

 [![Build Status](https://travis-ci.org/nfl/graphql-rxjava.svg)](https://travis-ci.org/nfl/graphql-rxjava)